ehsanlotfi/cheatsheets/english.md

 ##### 53- How dare you—!
 - How dare you call me fat!
 - How dare you speak to me like that!
-- How dare he do that to me!
-- How dare you turn him down!
 - I dare say you will succeed in the election.
 - I dare say he won’t come.